Kavundampalayam (film)

 Kavundampalayam is a 2024 Indian Tamil-language drama film written and directed by Ranjith starring himself and Alfia.
 The film had its theatrical release on 9 August 2024 as a low-profile release due to being a relatively low budgeted film with lesser known cast members.
 The film revolves around the concept of fake dramatic romance which occurs often with the advent of a girl hailing from rich family background and high caste eloping with a boy hailing from poor low caste family background.

 The film opened to mixed reviews from audience and critics, with criticism levelled mostly on outdated out-of-fashion screenplay, dialogues, music, overall acting of crew and poor storytelling and was also criticised for showcasing a biased ideology favoring towards one particular caste while degrading other castes and their rituals.

 Plot

-The film starts with a Namakkal based caterer named Kuzhandhai (Ranjith) from the Kongu Vellalar community, who goes to a quack doctor for a fertility surgery to cure his infertility in order to have children with his wife Mangani (Alfia) but is instead castrated.
-One day his wife finds this out and decides to elope with her lover Veera, who belongs to a Scheduled Caste.
-How Kuzhandhai manages to win the love of his wife again and makes her understand that love is not about virility and gets her back forms the rest of the story.
-The story also describes the rampant issue of male infertility and female adultery in the Kongu Vellalar community.
+The story follows Palanichamy, a respected upper-caste man whose daughter Mangani elopes with a lower-caste college student.
+A deeply disturbed Palanichamy attempts suicide but is saved, sparking a determined journey to find his daughter and save her from individuals he believes are manipulating young women.